-nation to indicate that it will make a commitment to take on a binding emissions target for the period 2008-2012.
+The Kyoto Protocol was concluded without such commitments, and the Clinton Administration indicated that it would not submit the Protocol for Senate consideration until meaningful commitments were made by developing countries.
+At COP-4 in Buenos Aires, Argentina - host country of the meeting - became the first developing country to indicate that it will make a commitment to take on a binding emissions target for the period 2008-2012.
 Kazakhstan also announced its intention to take similar action.
 At this meeting, the United States announced it would sign the Kyoto Protocol, which it did on November 12, 1998.
 To date, none of the largest developing countries, such as China, India or Brazil, have shown a willingness to make commitments to reducing greenhouse gas emissions.
-The United States has continued to attempt raising this issue at COP meetings, generally under the agenda item "adequacy of commitments."
-However, developing country resistance continues.

-The Protocol does call on all Parties-developed and developing-to take a number of steps to formulate national and regional programs to improve "local emission factors," activity data, models, and national inventories of greenhouse gas emissions and sinks that remove these gases from the atmosphere.
+The Protocol does call on all Parties - developed and developing - to take a number of steps to formulate national and regional programs to improve "local emission factors," activity data, models, and national inventories of greenhouse gas emissions and sinks that remove these gases from the atmosphere.
 All Parties are also committed to formulate, publish, and update climate change mitigation and adaptation measures, and to cooperate in promotion and transfer of environmentally sound technologies and in scientific and technical research on the climate system.

 Emissions Trading and Joint Implementation.
 Emissions trading, in which a Party included in Annex I "may transfer to, or acquire from, any other such Party emission reduction units resulting from projects aimed at reducing anthropogenic emissions by sources or enhancing anthropogenic removals by sinks of greenhouse gases" for the purpose of meeting its commitments under the treaty, is allowed and outlined in Article 6, with several provisos.
 Among the provisos is the requirement that such trading "shall be supplemental to domestic actions."
 The purpose of this proviso is to make it clear that a nation cannot entirely fulfill its responsibility to reduce domestic emissions by relying primarily on emissions trading or joint implementation to meet its targets.
 Joint implementation is project-based activity in which one country can receive emission reduction credits when it funds a project in another country where the emissions are actually reduced.

-One of the more contentious issues in the negotiations concerning how the Kyoto Protocol would work has been this issue of "supplementarity"-finding agreement on what proportion of a nation's obligations could be met through these mechanisms versus domestic actions to reduce emissions within a nation's own borders.
+One of the more contentious issues in the negotiations concerning how the Kyoto Protocol would work has been this issue of "supplementarity" - finding agreement on what proportion of a nation's obligations could be met through these mechanisms versus domestic actions to reduce emissions within a nation's own borders.
 At the negotiations in Bonn, Germany, in mid-2001 (COP-6 "bis" discussed below), this issue was resolved with language that indicated there would be no quantitative limit on the credit a country could claim from use of these mechanisms, but that domestic action must constitute a significant element of the efforts of each Annex B country to meet their targets.